 - Running shoes are like tyres and can only do so many kilometres.

 - Chafe and blisters.
 The pain.
-Anything you can do to mitigate pain, try it on your training runs and get into routine.
-I highly recommend 2XU compression running tights, HOKA One Shoes, Feetures Socks and Anti-chafe stick (it will change your life).
-All of these items helped me avoid chafe and blister pain – but do what works for you.
+Anything you can do to mitigate pain, try it on your training runs and get into a routine.

 Related: 15 Stylish and Useful Travel Gifts for Women